abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/garbagecollector.md

 abcdesktop-cleaner-29350645   Complete   1/1           5s         3m56s
 ```

-You can also get your pods in your namespace
+You can also list pods in your namespace:

 ```
 kubectl get pods -n abcdesktop